Murders of Claudia Maupin and Oliver Northup: Legal proceedings

 Marsh was charged with two counts of first-degree murder with special enhancements for: intentionally killing more than one person; demonstrating exceptional depravity in the killings; lying in wait to kill the victims; and inflicting torture in the commission of the murders.
 He also faced enhancements for the use of a deadly weapon during the murders.
 He pleaded not guilty.

 Marsh later changed the plea from not guilty to not guilty by reason of insanity.

-Marsh's defense attorneys had him examined by psychiatrist Dr. Matthew Soulier.
+Marsh's defense attorneys had him examined by psychiatrist Matthew Soulier.
 When Soulier and Marsh met, Marsh threatened to kill him.
 Soulier found Marsh to be mentally ill but sane.
 Marsh's attorneys continued with the insanity defense.

 Following an evidentiary hearing, Marsh's attorneys filed a motion to suppress his June 17, 2013, confession, arguing that the interrogation began under false pretenses and that Marsh had made repeated requests to go home.
 Prosecutors, the defense argued, had failed to meet the standard that the confession was voluntary and that Marsh, despite being read his Miranda rights, intelligently waived those rights.
 Yolo Superior Court Judge David Reed denied the motion.
 Reed also denied a motion made by prosecutors, which argued that the defense withheld discoverable evidence until days before the trial was set to begin.

 Marsh's trial began on September 2, 2014.
 Marsh, then 17, was tried as an adult.
 Reed presided over the trial.
 Assistant Chief Deputy DA Michael Cabral and Deputy DA Amanda Zambor prosecuted Marsh while Deputy Public Defender Ron Johnson defended him.
 The jury consisted of eight women and four men.
 The trial lasted five weeks.

 Marsh's defense team claimed that the side-effects of the medication he took combined with mental illness triggered uncontrollable violence and rendered him temporarily insane.

 Prosecutors argued that Marsh was cunning and manipulative and committed the murders in a premeditated and carefully planned manner.
-During the trial, jurors heard from numerous witnesses, including investigators, a forensic pathologist, and Marsh's friends and ex-girlfriend (she broke up with him a few weeks after the murders).
+During the trial, jurors heard from numerous witnesses, including investigators, a forensic pathologist, and Marsh's friends and ex-girlfriend.
 They also heard from psychiatrists and therapists who had treated Marsh.

 On September 26, 2014, after under two hours of deliberating, the jury reached a verdict: guilty on both counts of first-degree murder and all special circumstances.
 Next, jurors had to determine if Marsh was sane or insane.
 On September 30, the jury found that Marsh was, in fact, sane when he committed the murders.